gaijinat/CyberChef/gaijinat_README.md

 - All represented printable ASCII characters will be shown in one line.
 - The characters are shown in a table, including their binary, hexadecimal and decimal representation, as well as the number and percentage of occurrences.

-"*ASCII Character Range for regular expressions*" can be used in regular epressions to match the text or to see the character encoding used.
+"*ASCII character range for regular expressions*" can be used in regular epressions to match the text or to see the character encoding used.
 Example: A hexadecimal string written in lower case with all possible digits and letters results in the character range `[0-9a-f]` and a Base32 encoded text produce `[2-7A-Z=]`.

 ### Output